thoughtbot/clearance/README.md

 Example:

-    context "a visitor" do
+    context 'a visitor' do
+      before do
-      before { get :show }
+        get :show
+      end

       it { should deny_access }
     end

-    context "a user" do
+    context 'a user' do
       before do
         sign_in
         get :show